ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

-A player that is not being Marked, i.e., a player that is not within the Tackle Zone of any opposition players (as described previously), is said to be \'Open\'.
+A player that is not being Marked, i.e., a player that is not within the Tackle Zone of any opposition players (as described previously), is said to be 'Open'.
 Open players can move freely and perform actions more easily, free

 from the interference of opposition